Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

   (2) The MVP sends one shared secret corresponding to the configured preferred
       group.
 The preferred group is the group of the first curve in the list of allowed curves as defined by the configuration.
-By default, it is the mandatory group as defined by section 9.1 of the specification, `secp256r1`.
-The list of allowed curves can be set through the `mbedtls_ssl_conf_curves()` API.
+The allowed curves are by default ordered as follow: `secp256r1`, `x25519`, `secp384r1` and finally `secp521r1`.
+This default order is aligned with the list of mandatory-to-implement groups (in absence of an application profile standard specifying otherwise) defined in section 9.1 of the specification.
+The list of allowed curves can be changed through the `mbedtls_ssl_conf_curves()` API.

   (3) The MVP proposes only TLS 1.3 and does not support version negociation.